Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 There It Was

 Anyway, I wandered into this old place, a real treasure trove if you ask me.
-Dusty shelves, the sweet of aged wood hanging in the air, and a faint hum of old chugging in the back.
+Dusty shelves, the sweet smell of aged wood hanging in the air, and a faint hum of old machinery chugging in the back.
 I turned a corner, and bam—there it was.
 A Lurem combination machine, sitting pretty like it just stepped out of the ’80s.
 I squinted at it, half-expecting it to burst into dance or something.
 The price tag was a bit high, but in the woodworking world, isn’t everything?
 I haggled for a bunch of reasons, mainly because it felt good to do so, and I walked away with that beast loaded in my old pickup truck.

 Getting to Know Each Other

-Well, first things first—getting that thing into my garage wasn’t as simple as I’d thought.
+Well, first things first—getting that thing into my wasn’t as simple as I’d thought.
 I remember standing there with a buddy of mine, just trying to shimmy it through the door, and let me tell you, we might as well have been trying to stuff a sofa through a keyhole.
 It didn’t help that we were laughing so hard we were almost in tears.
 Somewhere between the chaos of getting it inside and my excitement, I thought, "Man, what if it doesn’t even work?
 What if I just bought some old chunk of metal?"

 Turns out my worries were spot on.
 Because when I finally got it all set up, it took me a solid hour just to figure out how to turn the thing on!
 I swear, I read the instruction manual three times, but it might as well have been in ancient Greek.
 I almost gave up when I realized I hooked the power to the wrong outlet.
 Thankfully, after some cursing and a coffee break, I finally gave it the right juice, and she roared to life.